 By having the customer database linked to your website, you can have customized offers for different customers whenever they make a visit to your website.
 So, increased interaction between your customers and your brand will help you market the right product to them more effectively while at the same time, helping you improve your customer profile.

-All blogs for marketing will agree that digital marketing is the most cost-effective way out there to market your products to customers.
+All blogs for marketing will agree that digital marketing is the most cost-effective way out there to market your products to customers in which they use channels like Instagram, youtube, google ads e.t.c.
 If the digital marketing strategy is planned incorrectly with the right thought process, then it can reach the target audience at an insanely low price as compared to traditional marketing.
 The low cost also enables the business owners to spare the money to invest their remaining capital in their business where required.

 Disadvantages of Digital Marketing

 Now that every business in the world is turning towards digital marketing, it means that your competitions are all into it too.
 This can prove to be quite a challenge to set your brand apart from the rest and build a strong and loyal customer base.